Let go. Let go. Let go.

 - Baatar Jr. forces Bolin and Zhu Li to surrender by implicitly threatening to crush Varrick's head.
 He went bad pretty fast.

 - Suyin's ruthless tendencies has reached new heights: after revealing what led to the rift between her and Kuvira, Korra asks what could she do to fix the situation.
-Suyin's request: for Korra to enter the Avatar State, demolish Kuvira's army, and "remove" Kuvira from power once and for all.
-Granted, she's on the verge to losing her home to the Earth Empire, but considering that she's seen how much damage Korra can do in the Avatar State, this is actually unsettling.
-Ultimately in the end, since Suyin knows Kuvira won't listen or reason with Korra, she sets out to assassinate Kuvira.
+Suyin's request is for Korra to enter the Avatar State, demolish Kuvira's army, and "remove" Kuvira from power once and for all.
+Granted, she's on the verge of losing her home to the Earth Empire, but considering that she's seen how much damage Korra can do in the Avatar State, this is unsettling.
+Ultimately, since Suyin knows Kuvira won't listen or reason, she sets out to assassinate Kuvira with her twin sons.

 - Korra and Kuvira face off in a one on one duel, a fair fight.
 Korra's nearly defeated, but goes into the Avatar State to try and finish Kuvira off once and for all.
 Just when she thinks she has her on the ropes, Dark Korra rears her frightening head again, hallucinated over Kuvira's face this time, shocking Korra into backing down.
 And what does Kuvira do after?
 She traps Korra in some earth, removes some metal from her armour, and turns them into blades.
 Kuvira could have very well killed the Avatar, had Jinora and Opal not stepped in.

-- Most terrifying, however, is how Kuvira managed to play everyone for fools.
+- Kuvira played everyone for a fool.
 She knew full well Suyin would strike first and attempt to stop her, so she set up a Batman Gambit to capture her, thus maintaining her Villain with Good Publicity status while making Suyin and Zaofu the aggressors and giving her a Pretext for War.
 That forced Korra to challenge Kuvira to a one-on-one duel for the fate of Zaofu, which she loses badly.
 Kuvira then attempted to murder Korra, an act that would benefit her either way as she would either be rid of an enemy or it would force Opal and Jinora to interfere and break the terms of their agreement, thus giving Kuvira the excuse she needs to invade Zaofu.
-To sum it up: Using some Amon-level cunning, she managed to conquer the entire city of Zaofu in a matter of two days!
-And if the end of the episode is any indication, she doesn't plan to stop there.
+To sum it up: Using some Amon-level cunning, she conquered the entire city of Zaofu in a matter of two days!

 - Baatar forces Varrick to continue work on the spirit vine project.
 Varrick, knowing how dangerous this is, sets up a bomb so that it'll explode and destroy the train and everyone on it.
 He wasn't bluffing.
 Baatar and the train crew evacuate onto another train while essentially sentencing Bolin and Varrick to their own demise as they blow themselves up with the bomb.
 It explodes and creates a huge crater◊, blowing off the tracks as well.
-Thankfully, Bolin and Varrick escape in time.
 The blast was so severe that Baatar had to shield his eyes for a bit, with the blast looking very much like a FLEIJA detonation.

-- The worst is yet to come; as Baatar Jr. is going to be taking over the research.
-It's not so much that he's more willing than Varrick to proceed onwards; but that he really doesn't know what he's doing!
+- Baatar Jr. is going to be taking over the research.
+It's not so much that he's more willing than Varrick to proceed onwards but that he doesn't know what he's doing!
 Varrick clowned Baatar Jr. during the scene and proved that he didn't understand what Varrick even did during explanation or even through observation.
-Imagine a clown taking over work that a professional (loony as he was) won't touch with a ten thousand yard pole!
+Imagine a clown taking over work that a professional (loony as he was) wouldn't touch with a ten thousand yard pole!
 The consequences can be far more dire!

 - Korra is still haunted by Dark!Korra even though she has bent the residual mercury from her body.
 Her fight with Kuvira was definitely a trigger.

 - Prince Wu goes to the bathroom and a steward offers to spray some cologne onto him.
 Instead, he gasses Wu, knocking him out, and kidnaps him.
-He had planned to send him to Kuvira, and what makes it all the more creepy is his Psychotic Smirk when apprehended and his devoted proclamation to Kuvira.
+He had planned to send him to Kuvira.
+What makes it all the more creepy is his Psychotic Smirk when apprehended and his devoted proclamation to Kuvira.